leon-loeppert/Franken_Game_Jam_2025/README.md

 ## Bugs
 - The rope should reset when the mouse button is released
 - The loop currently closes when hovering over a field adjacent to the start tile; instead, it should only close when the rope explicitly connects the end back to the start
+- The bead around the planet in the start screen should be colored